What is Crystallization?

 - Cover the solution with filter paper and leave it undisturbed for 1 day to cool down at room temperature

-Pour the cooled solution through a filter paper, to obtain the crystals
+Pour the cooled solution through a filter paper, to obtain the crystals and dry.

 We will obtain pure crystals of Copper Sulphate on the filter paper